nansencenter/NEDAS/docs/source/config_file.rst

    * - ``nens``
      - Ensemble size.
      - 20
+   * - ``cycling``
+     - If True, cycles chain together: each cycle's forecast produces the next cycle's restart files (real cycling DA).
+If False, cycles are
+       independent: every cycle reads pre-staged restart files via ``model.ens_init_dir`` (resolved at that cycle's own time) instead of the previous cycle's forecast output -- for offline DA or reforecasting from an existing archive.
+If left unset (None), it is inferred from ``run_forecast`` (no forecast step between cycles implies independent cycles).
+     - None (inferred from ``run_forecast``)
    * - ``run_preproc``
      - Whether to run the preprocessing step.
      - True